Rose of Sharon Cross

-Our Rose of Sharon Cross image (above) has been copied from a pendant unearthed by a young girl several years ago.
+Our Rose of Sharon Cross drawing shown at the very top of this page has been copied from a pendant unearthed by a young girl several years ago.
 The original owner of this treasure is a mystery; the girl found it in the garden of her home, a house that her father had built on virgin land.
-The cross appears to be Victorian and made from a mixture of silver and pewter, a traditional alloy for Celtic jewelry.
+The cross appears to be Victorian and made from a mixture of silver and pewter, a traditional alloy for Celtic jewellery.

 The chain is quite long (880 mm) and the cross is rather weighty (63 g with the chain) and large (75 mm x 55 mm x 6 mm).
-This makes the piece more like a ceremonial / religious Pectoral Cross than simply a piece of decorative jewelry.
+This makes the piece more like a ceremonial / religious Pectoral Cross than simply a piece of decorative jewellery.
 The floral design is on both back and front of the cross.
-(If anybody recognises this as a cross from a particular religious order, please let us know: firstname.lastname@example.org)
+(If anybody recognises this as a cross from a particular religious order, please email us.)

 We mentioned earlier the Rose association with Mary and we end this tale of the young girl's cross with a little twist:

 A mistranslation, according to the translation committee of the Bible's New Revised Standard Version.